 Yukio Edano, Minister of Economy, Trade and Industry, expressed the importance of government activities in supporting the film industry.
 “We are implementing the ‘Cool Japan’ project to promote entertainment and film to promote the Japanese industry,” said the minister.
 “Particularly, anime is one of the bigger content medias made in Japan, and so is J-Pop.
 Film is a powerful medium to deliver with the combined efforts of various talents.
 TIFF truly plays an important role in leading the film industry in Japan.”

 The “Japanese Eyes” section will feature eight local pics, including “Chasing Santa Claus,” helmer Hiroki Iwabuchi’s documentary about the first Christmas in Sendai following the devastation of last year’s earthquake, and Tomomi Ishiyama’s “Last Days of Summer,” the story of a junior-high school girl coming of age in a mountain village.

 TIFF will also feature footage from the latest James Bond pic “Skyfall,” which marks 50 years for the franchise.

-This is the fifth consecutive year that the festival has included an environmental mandate.
+This is the sixth consecutive year that the festival has included an environmental mandate.
 The “Natural TIFF” section showcases films with environmental themes, such as “Trashed,” a look at how the food chain is being impacted by pollution.
 Toyota Prius hybrid vehicles will be provided, and filmmakers and celebrities, walked over a green carpet composed of recycled materials during Saturday night’s festivities.